Self-avoiding walks and polygons on hyperbolic graphs: Lower bounds for

 The characteristic polynomial of the matrix is equal to $g_d(\lambda):=\lambda^4+(3-d)\lambda^3+(9-2d)\lambda^2+(3-d)\lambda-2$.
 The roots of $g_d$ can be computed explicitly, but the formulas are involved.
-Instead, it is easier to check that for every $d$ large enough (in fact for every $d\geq 7$), and We can now conclude that $g_d$ has a root in the interval $(d-1-7/d,d-1)$, which implies that $\mu'_w(d,3)\geq d-1-7/d$, as desired.
+Instead, it is easier to check that for every $d$ large enough (in fact for every $d\geq 7$), and We can now conclude that $g_d$ has a root in the interval $(d-1-7/d,d-1)$, which implies that $\mu'_w(d,3)> d-1-7/d$, as desired.

 For the second part of the theorem, notice that the minimum of the function on the interval $[0,1]$ decreases as $k$ or $d$ increase, hence it is bounded by its value when $k=3$ and $d=7$, which is approximately equal to $4.9575$, giving a slightly better upper bound for $\mu_p$ than $5$.

-It remains to prove the lower bound.
+It remains to prove the lower bound on $\mu_p$.
 Schramm proved that his proof is published by Lyons \cite{Lyons00}.
-Moreover, Benjamini and Schramm \cite{BenSchr01} proved the duality relation Finally, it is well known \cite{Grimmett} that which holds more generally for arbitrary graphs of maximal degree $k$.
+Moreover, Benjamini and Schramm \cite{BenSchr01} proved the duality relation Finally, it is well-known \cite{Grimmett} that which holds more generally for arbitrary graphs of maximal degree $k$.
 Combining the above facts we obtain $\mu_p\geq (k-1)/(k-2)$. \end{proof}